Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Having breast cancer means that some cells in your breast have changed and are growing out of control.
 Learning about the different types and stages of breast cancer can help you take an active role in your treatment.

-Invasive breast cancer occurs when abnormal cells move out of the ducts or lobules into the surrounding breast tissue.
+Invasive breast cancer happens when cancer cells move out of the ducts or lobules into the surrounding breast tissue.

-Metastasis occurs when cancer cells move into the lymph nodes or bloodstream and travel to another part of the body.
+Metastasis happens when cancer cells move into the lymph nodes or bloodstream and travel to another part of the body.